 We planned to take a steep, long hike to visit ancient temples — still in use — at the top of the island, but only made it 2/3 of the way before the sun started to set.
 We retreated and stumbled around in the dark asking where we could find Nestor’s house.
 It was a moment of anxiety but we eventually found our way.

-I can’t overstate the difficulty of walking up to Taquile’s town square.
-It was really very steep and I was amazed at old ladies walking up barefoot with heavy loads on their backs.
-A young man struggled to carry a large coil of steel rebar — I could barely lift it — and his friend had two large propane tanks strapped to his back.
+You can’t overstate the difficulty of walking up to Taquile’s town square.
+It was really very steep and, as I paused for breath, I was amazed to see very old ladies strolling up barefoot with heavy loads on their backs.
+A young man struggled to carry up a five foot diameter coil of steel rebar — I could barely lift it — and his friend had two large propane tanks strapped to his back.
 It was very impressive.
 These are tough, strong people.

-Back to the boat and a slow, 45km trip back to Puno and from there on to Inca capital of Cusco and the trip’s finale at Machu Picchu.
+Back to the boat and a relaxing 45km trip back to Puno and from there onward toward the Inca capital of Cusco and our trip’s finale at Machu Picchu.

 If you enjoyed this, please share using the buttons below